Beechwood (Vanderlip mansion): History

 Frank A. Vanderlip and his wife Narcissa Cox Vanderlip purchased the 23 acre property from Webb's widow in 1906, and bought more property to make the estate a total 125 acre.
 He hired William Welles Bosworth soon after to further enlarge the house and to design a wing for his library and the lawns of the estate.
-In 1907, while Vanderlip was vice president of the First National City Bank (later Citibank), he had two fluted smoked granite columns from the headquarters 55 Wall Street shipped to Beechwood (55 Wall Street was being remodeled and the columns were re-spaced, with two left over).
-He had the columns placed two-thirds above ground in Beechwood's entranceway off of Albany Post Road (now U.S. Route 9), an entrance which was later closed due to increasing traffic volume on Route 9 (the current entrance is off Scarborough Station Road).
-Vanderlip also made a cage for his children's pet rabbits using a discarded wrought-iron elevator, also discarded from the bank.
-Among the guests the Vanderlips hosted at the house were Woodrow Wilson, Henry Ford, Sarah Bernhardt, Annie Oakley, Franklin D. Roosevelt, John D. Rockefeller, and Isadora Duncan.
+In 1907, while Vanderlip was vice president of the First National City Bank (later Citibank), he had two fluted smoked granite columns left over from a remodel of its headquarters at 55 Wall Street placed two-thirds above ground in Beechwood's entranceway off of Albany Post Road (today U.S. Route 9, closed due to increasing traffic volume, with the current entrance being off Scarborough Station Road).
+Vanderlip also reused a discarded wrought-iron elevator from the bank as a cage for his children's pet rabbits.

+Among the guests hosted at Beechwood were Woodrow Wilson, Henry Ford, Sarah Bernhardt, Annie Oakley, Franklin D. Roosevelt, John D. Rockefeller, and Isadora Duncan.
 The Wright Brothers even landed a plane on the property.
-In 1910, Vanderlip bought the nearby mansion Woodlea, although his wife prevented the family from moving, due to her preference of Beechwood over the grandiose Woodlea.
-Vanderlip then collaborated with other wealthy estate owners to create Sleepy Hollow Country Club, which he sold Woodlea to in 1912.
-In 1924, Vanderlip purchased 57 acre of Rockwood Hall's riverfront property to add to his estate.
+In 1910, Vanderlip bought the nearby mansion Woodlea, which his wife found to large and grandiose.
+Vanderlip then collaborated with other area wealthy to create Sleepy Hollow Country Club from Woodlea, which he sold in 1912.
+In 1924, Vanderlip purchased 57 acre of Rockefeller's Rockwood Hall's riverfront property to add to his estate.
 Actress-model Mary Louise Weller rented the estate in June 1973.
 In 1979, Vanderlip descendants sold the Beechwood property.
 Three condominiums were built during a transformation of the mansion in the 1980s.
 A later expansion resulted in a total of 37 condominiums on the property's 33.3 acre.